xxyzzzq/quex/trunk/quex/engine/analyzer/examine/00-README.txt

 The analysis requires a state machine which is composed of 'single-entry states'.
-That is, upon entry into a state the same operations are executed independently from where it is entered or through which transition.
-The analysis tries to exploit predictable sequence of operations along state transitions.
-This is done by compensating them through a single operation or by postponing them to a state as late as possible.
-Operations are preferably postponed, because earlier states are passed more often than later states.
+That is, upon entry into a state the same operations are executed independently from which the state is entered or through which transition.
+A single-entry state is shown in figure 2.a.
+The optimization transforms the single-entry state machine into a 'multi-entry state machine'.

-The resulting state machine is described in terms of 'multi-entry states'.
 That is, the operations applied upon entry into a state may be different dependent from which state or through which transition the entry happens.
-Figure 1 shows a single-entry state and a multi-entry state.
+A multi-entry state in shown in figure 2.b.

            a)